ProjectLibertyLabs/gateway/Docker/content-watcher.overview.md

 - **Start, Stop, and restart scanning**

+## Running the Content Watcher Service

+For information on running the Content Watcher Service, please refer to the [Content Watcher Service Documentation](https://projectlibertylabs.github.io/gateway/Run/ContentWatcher/RunContentWatcher.html).

 ## Detailed Documentation

 For more detailed information about the Content Watcher Service, including setup, configuration, and API documentation, please refer to the [Content Watcher Service Documentation](https://projectlibertylabs.github.io/gateway/Build/ContentWatcher/ContentWatcher.html).